Spencer P. Jones: Biography

 During 2008 Jones performed with a revised line up of the Escape Committee – Cattanach was joined by John Nolan on guitar (ex-Bored!, Hoss, Powder Monkeys); Hamish Marr on keyboards and backing vocals; and Cal McAlpine on drums (ex-The Chosen Few).
 Together they recorded a performance at the Elsternwick Hotel which was issued as Jones' first live album, Hang On...
 Hang On...
 Live from Melbourne, later that year.
 I-Bar's Simon Li noted that it "enhances his reputation ... as a true National Living Treasure ... [it] features nine classic songs for the world weary and downtrodden, drawn mostly from his Spooky Records catalogue".
 While fellow reviewer at the website, The Barman felt it is "[r]aucously rude and liver than your great grandfather will ever be, this bang-up bag of some of Spencer's best-loved tunes dangerously hits the spot – like petrol poured on a barbecue.
 The ragged two-part vocals just add to the ambience".
 That year Jones also produced and played guitar on the self titled debut album by young Melbourne singer/songwriter Jules Sheldon.

 Sobering Thoughts, his next solo studio album, was issued on 10 September 2010 on In the Dog House Records.
 In February 2013 Jones recalled "[it] is my favourite I think.
 I really like that record.
 It was easy to do, the songs came together quickly, I really like everybody's playing on it ... [it] was made at a real difficult time in my life.
 I kind of got through that time by making that record.
 By purging a whole lot of venom.
 A record has to have a bit of pain and a lot of action".

 In May 2012 Australian Guitar magazine rated Jones as one of Australia's Top 40 best guitarists.
 Jones also worked with the Nothing Butts, which had The Drones's Gareth Liddiard on guitar and Fiona Kitschin on bass guitar; and former Beasts of Bourbon band mate, James Baker on drums.
 They issued an album, Spencer P. Jones And The Nothing Butts on Shock Records on 9 November 2012.
 Late that year he had teamed with Salmon (both ex-Beasts of Bourbon) which resulted in another album, The Runaways (February 2013).

-In June 2018, Jones announced he had been diagnosed with inoperable liver cancer in March, and entered palliative care.
-He died on 21 August 2018.
+Jones was diagnosed with inoperable liver cancer in March 2018, nevertheless he performed in a benefit concert for his terminally ill band mate Hooper in their band Beasts of Bourbon.
+In June he publicly announced his diagnosis and entered palliative care.
+He died on 21 August 2018 and was survived by his wife Angie Jones.